Elliot Rodger: Early life

 As he grew, Rodger became self-conscious about his short height and slender frame; he briefly played basketball in the belief it would make him grow taller.
 He also became embarrassed about his mixed-race heritage, which he felt set him apart from his entirely white peers.
-At age nine, in an effort to blend in, Rodger dyed his hair blond and began skateboarding, hoping these changes would help him befriend other children.
-Despite his extreme social awkwardness, Rodger started to socialize with his more-popular peers and attempted to approach girls.
-He later began experiencing feelings of resentment, convinced that his life was unfair compared to his peers.
-His increased difficulty in establishing friendships, particularly with women, led to a sense of isolation and frustration.
+In an effort to blend in, Rodger dyed his hair blonde and began skateboarding, hoping these changes would help him befriend other children.